 Notification to affected staff

 38. The Head of Department, or an appropriate staff member acting on their behalf, will communicate the decision around REF research independence to all Research-only staff within the pool of potential independence during autumn 2019, following which staff will be provided with an opportunity to appeal the decision.
 A second independence decision making process and related appeals process will run during autumn 2020, for those staff within the pool of potential independence and who were not captured during the autumn 2019 process (for example any new starters).
-All decisions around REF research independence will be finalised prior to the submission date of 27 November 2020 and communicated to affected staff.
+All decisions around REF research independence will be finalised prior to the submission date of 31 March 2021 [previously 27 November 2020, then revised to take account of the effects of COVID-19] and communicated to affected staff.
 In these communications due regard will be given to providing the reassurance embodied in paragraphs 28-29 above.

 39. The notification to staff will confirm that the interpretation of Research Independence within the REF process is specific to the REF, applied only to the REF and the College will not take into account judgements around REF research independence in any future promotion, remuneration, career progression, extension of contract or performance management considerations.